Raising industry standards

 We share our security technology whenever we believe it can provide value for others.
 For example, we make our Google Cloud Web Security Scanner available free of charge to developers so that they can scan and analyse their web applications for security vulnerabilities.
 We’ve contributed multiple security tools, developed internally, as open-source projects for others to use.

 We provide educational materials, training and tools to help people around the world learn how to stay safe online.
 Our outreach team annually reaches more than 100 million people – including educators, students, parents, the elderly and people with disabilities – with online safety resources and training.

 Project Shield is a service that uses our security technology to help protect news, human rights organisations, election sites, political organisations and campaigns and candidates from distributed denial-of-service (DDoS) attacks.
 These attacks are attempts to take websites down and prevent users from accessing vital information by overwhelming them with fake traffic.
-No matter the size of the website or the size of the attack, Project Shield is always free.
+No matter the size of the website or the size of the attack, Project Shield is always free of charge.

 We launched an open-source data portability platform and continue to collaborate with companies like Apple, Microsoft, Facebook and Twitter to help people move their data across the web and easily try new online service providers.

 We are committed to creating collaborative spaces like Privacy Sandbox and working with the web community to develop a set of open standards that protect user privacy while still supporting free, accessible content across the web.
 By sharing our resources and platforms, we hope to encourage progress toward a more private web.

 To help governments fight the COVID-19 pandemic, Google and Apple jointly created contact tracing technologies like the Exposure Notifications System, with privacy and security central to the design.
 Through close cooperation and collaboration with developers, governments and public health providers, we hope to harness technology to continue solving global issues while still protecting high standards of user privacy.